The Common Program of the People's Republic of China 1949-1954

 The war against the Japanese troops and the civil war resulted in 4 different armies of the PLA: the Northwest Field Army, the Central Field Army, the East Field Army and the Northeast Field Army.
 Each army had his own control and commando system, his own values and norms of discipline, and his own way of fighting.
 For example Su Yu , the commander of the East army, used guerrilla tactics.
 Liu Bocheng , the commander of the Central army, used his experience from SU training.
 Mao Zedong had introduced this decentralized command during the campaigns against the Japanese invaders.
 "The more extensive the area, the more complex the situation and the greater the distance between the higher and the lower levels, the more advisable it becomes to allow greater independence to the lower levels in their actual operations and thus give those operations a character conforming more closely to the local requirements, so that the lower levels and the local personnel may develop the ability to work independently, cope with complicated situations, and successfully expand guerrilla warfare."

-In the decisive period of the Civil War, Mao Zedong remarks "Carrying out a large- scale war requires implementing commands with a high degree of unity, which requires construction of a unified command structure to coordinate and command every unit’s war operations, as well as to take responsibility for the CCP Central Committee and the Central Military Commission.’"
+In the decisive period of the Civil War, Mao Zedong remarked "Carrying out a large- scale war requires implementing commands with a high degree of unity, which requires construction of a unified command structure to coordinate and command every unit’s war operations, as well as to take responsibility for the CCP Central Committee and the Central Military Commission.’"
 In 1949, upon the establishment of the PRC, the PLA comprised over five million soldiers, predominantly consisting of light infantry.
 Notably, the PLA was devoid of branches like a navy or air force, with only a minor fraction of ground forces specializing in combat arms like artillery or armored units.
 Furthermore, there was an absence of a tradition in combined arms operations necessitating coordinated actions among various combat arms within the ground forces.

 In November 1948, the PLA leadership initiated a reorganization of the army aimed at enhancing control and consolidating unity within the PLA.
 This marked the first instance where the PLA outnumbered the GMD army numerically.
 However, despite this numerical advantage, deficiencies persisted in terms of equipment, notably in artillery, armor, air power, and transportation.
 Subsequently, on January 15, 1949, the armies were renamed as the First, Second, Third, and Fourth Field Army, facilitating the integration of former GMD soldiers into the PLA ranks.
 The First Field Army has 9 armies (1-9) of which 6 are original PLA personnel and 2 have recruits of 'defected' GMD troops.
 The Second Field Army has 10 armies (10-19), all stemming from their own ranks.
 The Third Field Army has 18 armies (20-37).
 4 of them are recruits from GMD troops.
 The Fourth Field Army has 21 armies (38-58).
 From the 50th, all are recruited from GMD militaries, sympathizers, and militias.

 On March 5, 1954, the Chinese People’s Liberation Army Railway Corps was formally established.
-Its predecessor was the PLA’s Railway Corps which on May 16, 1949, was placed under the leadership of the Ministry of Railways.
+Its predecessor was the PLA’s Railway Corps which on May 16, 1949, and was placed under the leadership of the Ministry of Railways.
 By 1954, the PLA’s Railway Corps contained some 80,000 people.
 These actions signaled the evolution of a regionally oriented railway military unit into a national entity, tasked with the crucial responsibility of ensuring seamless transportation of military resources and the mobilization of troops nationwide.

-During the Korean war, many ex-GMD soldiers are sent to the front.
+During the Korean war, many ex-GMD soldiers were sent to the front.
 See Article 54.
-The Fiftieth Army, formerly known as the Nationalist Sixtieth Army, retains its original senior officers but now includes political officers.
+The Fiftieth Army, formerly known as the Nationalist Sixtieth Army, retained its original senior officers but now included political officers.
 This army has been heavily engaged in combat for the Chinese Communist government, and it is believed that fewer than 20 percent of its initial members have survived.
 From the outset, the Communists appeared to assess its loyalty and regarded it as expendable throughout its service.
 The North China Field Army is under direct control of the Headquarters of the PLA in Beijing and is stationed in and around the capital.
 It is often referred to as the Fifth Field army.

 One of the consequences of the reorganization of the PLA is the lack of opportunities for women to join or to make careers in the army.

 Almost 50% of the PLA soldiers are recruited in the Northeast, the East, and North.
 These areas were occasionally or for a longer time under the control of the PLA.
-The Southwest, Northwest and Central South have less recruited (18%) because these Regions came later under the control of the PLA.
-Under these recruited are women who are active in a wide range of combat and noncombat military roles In summary, professional officers can be divided into two primary categories.
+The Southwest, Northwest and Central South have less recruited soldiers (18%) because these Regions came later under the control of the PLA.
+Under these recruited were women who were active in a wide range of combat and noncombat military roles In summary, professional officers can be divided into two primary categories.
 First, there are the young recruits who joined the army or rose to officer ranks after 1949, receiving training and professional development during the army's modernization period.
 These officers likely occupy lower-level positions within the command structure.
 Second, there are the veteran guerrilla officers who were reassigned to specialized military roles in the early fifties.
 They have since played crucial roles in addressing the complexities of the modernized army, often holding positions within the General Staff and assuming important command posts.

 Article 20 of the Common Program also states that the security troops and the regular troops will be under one command.
 The above-mentioned reorganization is intended to achieve this objective.
-In practice, the enduring informal connections forged through shared triumphs and challenges persist among former comrades, particularly if deactivation doesn't physically separate leaders from the geographic area their former army once occupied.
+In practice, the enduring informal connections forged through shared triumphs and challenges persisted among former comrades, particularly if deactivation did not physically separate leaders from the geographic area their former army once occupied.
 Following the conclusion of the Korean War, units gradually returned to China, with many being reassigned to the regions they had departed from for the war, and where they had previously concluded the Civil War.

-Mao Zedong undermines article 20 when in June 9, 1953, he decides to disconnect the Central Garrison Regiment of the security troops (originally named the Chinese Peoples' Public Security Center Column).
+Mao Zedong undermined article 20 when in June 9, 1953, he decided to disconnect the Central Garrison Regiment of the security troops (originally named the Chinese Peoples' Public Security Center Column).
 This new corps is responsible for the security of the party elite.
 Initially designated as a PLA unit, it was later officially designated by the PLA General Staff Department as the PLA 8341 Unit.
 Despite its nominal affiliation, the PLA's role was primarily logistical support and assistance with recruitment.
 The PLA lacked command authority over the 8341 Unit and was not intended to be directly involved in its operational or decision-making processes.
 The establishment of the 8341 Unit allowed Mao to exert direct control over the security force responsible for protecting top leaders through Wang Dongxing.

 See for difference in strategy Martin Kenneth Andrew, “Tuo Mao: the operational history of the people’s liberation army” Bond University 2008 p.
 164 and next.
 Schwarz (1969) notices.
 "During the war, the Communists had established several outer base areas behind Japanese lines (...).
 1 The leaders of each base area formed small cohesive groups which changed little in membership during a long period of time (eight years), and shared extraordinary hardships.
 The cohesiveness and the length of time, if not the degree of hardship, were unprecedented in the history of Chinese Communism.
 They were the ingredients of clusters of friendship, trust, and loyalty that were to persist long after the war."
 Schwarz (1969).
 Page 1.
 [Cite]